Fermat-ORG/fermat-framework/README.md

 * **Fermat runs on end user devices.** That enables users to hold their own money eliminating the need to trust a third party.
 * **Fermat segments the world population and brings a custom tailored solution for each segment.** Any developer can create niche wallets for a particular group of people.

+* **Fermat uses crypto currency networks as public value transport networks.** Fermat users cant choose to move their money arround the world easily and almost for free via these public value transport networks or the legacy financial system as well.

 Fermat is moving towards version 1, but we're not stopping there.
 We have many feature ideas on our [documentation](https://github.com/bitDubai/fermat/fermat-documentation) that we're anxious to add.
 So take Fermat out for a spin and let us know how we can make it your favorite platform to launch your digital wallet.